Authentication — Signet Docs

 Default TTLs: 7 days for regular tokens (defaultTokenTtlSeconds: 604800), 24 hours for session tokens (sessionTokenTtlSeconds: 86400).
 Both are configurable in agent.yaml.

 Generate a token: POST /api/auth/token with { role, scope? } in the request body.
 Inspect the current token: GET /api/auth/whoami.
+Dashboard sessions use POST /api/auth/login with { username, password } and receive a shorter-lived admin bearer token.
 See HTTP API for full endpoint details.

 Roles and Permissions